vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

 ### Feature file

-Let's define the test in our feature file.
+Now let's define the user story in our feature file.
+Let's try to test something very simple in the [ASOS](http://www.asos.com) homepage, that whatever value we add in the search input, after clicking the search button, it would exist as a title in the following product list page.

 {% highlight gherkin %}
   # features/test.feature